link89/selenium-federation/README.md

 ### Customize Environment Variables

-When specific environment variables need to be set when starting webdriver process or browsers, for example, to enable firefox WebRender by setting `MOZ_WEBRENDER=1`, you can either setting the `localDriver.webdriverEnvs` field in the configuration file, or setting the `sf:envs` field in the capabilities.
+When specific environment variables need to be set when starting webdriver process or browsers, for example, to enable firefox WebRender by setting `MOZ_WEBRENDER=1`, you can either setting the `drivers.webdriver.envs` field in the configuration file, or setting the `sf:envs` field in the capabilities.

 ```typescript
 import { remote } from "webdriverio";